Medical cannabis research: United States

 Research on the medical benefits of cannabis has been hindered by various federal regulations, including its Schedule I classification.
 To conduct research on cannabis, approval must be obtained from the Food and Drug Administration, and a license must be obtained from the Drug Enforcement Administration specific to Schedule I drugs.
 The FDA has 30 days to respond to proposals, while the DEA licensing can take over a year to complete.
 Prior to June 2015, cannabis research also required approval from the US Public Health Service.
 The PHS review was not performed for any other Schedule I drugs, and had no deadline imposed.

 In addition to the FDA and DEA (and former PHS) requirements, the National Institute on Drug Abuse was required to review and approve all research on cannabis prior to 2021.
 NIDA was the only source licensed by the federal government for the cultivation and provision of cannabis, and NIDA would not provide cannabis without first approving the research.
 This monopoly maintained by the DEA did not exist for other Schedule I drugs, and there was no deadline established for the NIDA review either.
 The quality and potency of cannabis supplied by NIDA has also been called into question by some researchers.
 In 2021 the DEA granted additional licenses for the cultivation of cannabis, however, after first announcing intention to do so in 2016.

 As a result of these requirements that have been imposed in the US, studies involving cannabis have been delayed for years in some cases, and a number of medical organizations have called for federal policy to be reformed.

 A 2016 review assess the current status and prospects for development of CBD and CBD-dominant preparations for medical use in the United States, examining its neuroprotective, antiepileptic, anxiolytic, antipsychotic, and antiinflammatory properties.

 In April 2018, after 5 years of research, Sanjay Gupta backed medical marijuana for conditions such as epilepsy and multiple sclerosis.
 He believes that medical marijuana is safer than opioid for pain management.

 Research by medical condition

+A scoping review of 72 systematic reviews found mixed and inconclusive evidence on the benefits of cannabis-based medicines, frequent mild adverse effects, and generally low-to-moderate quality of evidence.